 Arrhythmias represent a substantial health need in our community.
 The specific treatment of patients whose cardiovascular condition affects the electrical functions of the heart and interferes with normal heartbeat is called electrophysiology (EP).
 At The Heart & Vascular Center, a cardiac electrophysiologist works in a catheterization lab specially equipped with heart mapping technology for EP procedures.
 This technology helps the physician better diagnose abnormalities.
 Cardiologists with a special interest in heart arrhythmias perform a significant number of diagnostic studies and device implants to treat patients with heart rhythm disorders.
 No matter the procedure, rest assured you will be cared for by expert physicians who are assisted by experienced staff, all devoted to high quality, individualized patient care.

 Download our Electrophysiology brochure to learn more.

-We have three catheterization labs and, when current hospital expansion is complete, will have additional labs to care for patients.
+We have four catheterization labs and, when current hospital expansion is complete, will have additional labs to care for patients.
 Inside these labs, we have installed the latest, state-of-the-art technology and digital imaging equipment.
 Using the high quality images produced by this technology, physicians can see clearly inside the body to diagnose cardiovascular conditions and decide how best to treat them.
 At The Heart & Vascular Center, physicians and staff are committed to reducing the radiation dose patients experience in nuclear cardiology procedures as much as possible.
 Intravenous Ultrasound is an example of technology that can be used to improve accuracy of what the physician sees without increasing radiation dosage.

 Diagnostic Electrophysiology Studies